PKhing/pixoul/README.md

 - JavaFX 15.0.1 or more

 # How to Run
-1. Open your terminal or command line then navigate to this folder
+1. Open your terminal or command line then navigate to this project folder
 2. Run this command

 ``` java -jar --module-path <YOUR_JAVAFX_PATH> --add-modules javafx.base,javafx.controls,javafx.media Pixoul.jar ```